c3lang/c3-web/docs/implementation-details/specification.md

 `@public` may not be used to access `@local` declarations, which are never visible across files.

 It is a compile-time error if the compiler cannot locate an imported module, or any submodule reached through a recursive import.
-Inside a module section carrying `@if`, this check is suppressed unless the `@if` condition evaluates to `true`.
+Inside a module section excluded by a `@feat` attribute, this check is suppressed.

 ### Implicit imports